projectestac/wordpress-email-subscribers/readme.txt

 **Complete WordPress email marketing and newsletter plugin**

+1. **Comprehensive Email Marketing:** Capture leads, segment your audience, and send newsletters, all from within WordPress.
--   Collect leads via subscription forms and lead magnets.
+2. **List Building & Lead Management:** Use customizable subscription forms and lead magnets to grow your audience.
--   Send **blog post notifications, autoresponders, post digests and broadcasts.**
--   Send welcome & confirmation emails, drip campaigns.
--   Drag and drop blocks to **build responsive newsletters and emails without code.**
--   **Readymade email templates** for different needs - holiday sales & offers
--   Compose and send unlimited sequentially triggered emails.
--   Run cart recovery emails in WooCommerce with coupons.
--   Automate email workflow with triggers
--   **List cleanup and rule-based segmentation** for better targeting.
--   **Unlimited contacts, forms, lists and emails**
--   Build email sequences and schedule campaigns
+3. **Email Automation:** Set up welcome sequences, post notifications, drip campaigns, and more with ease.
+4. **Drag-and-Drop Email Builder:** Create beautiful, responsive emails with a WYSIWYG editor—no coding required.
+5. **Ready-to-Use Templates:** Choose from pre-made templates for special events, sales, and other key moments.
+6. **WooCommerce Integration:** Recover abandoned carts, offer personalized deals, and drive sales directly to your store subscribers.
--   **Spam check, captcha, bounce handling, auto-list cleaning** to improve email deliverability.
-Track and monitor crucial KPIs - open rates, click rates, unsubscribe rates, demographics…for data-driven email -   marketing decisions.
+7. **Advanced Email and Security features:** Spam check, captcha, bounce handling, auto-list cleaning to improve email deliverability.
+8. **In-depth Email Reports:** Track and monitor crucial KPIs – open rates, click rates, unsubscribe rates, demographics…for data-driven email – marketing decisions.
--   **Resources, guidance and training materials** to improve your email marketing results.
--   **GDPR compliant**
--   Solve email delivery problems - **use your own SMTP, Icegram Email Sending Service, or third-party services to send - emails;** Amazon SES, WP Mail, Pepipost…
+9. **Reliable Deliverability:** Solve email delivery problems – use your own SMTP, Icegram Email Sending Service, or third-party services to send – emails; Amazon SES, WP Mail, Pepipost…
--   Friendly and knowledgeable **human support team**
--   Integration with top WordPress forms plugins
--   Integration with top Memberships and other WooCommerce plugins
+10. **Easy Third Party Integrations:** Easily integrates with top WordPress form plugins, top Membership plugins and other WooCommerce plugins.
+11. **GDPR compliant**
+12. **Useful Resources:** Get guidance and training materials to improve your email marketing results.

 Do all these straight from your WordPress dashboard, easily and quickly.
 Use the time you save to build your brand and better relationships with your readers.